-077 Redwings Horse Sanctuary, Caldecott Visitor Centre, Norfolk
+076 Redwings Horse Sanctuary, Caldecott Visitor Centre, Norfolk

-Address: Caldecott Visitor Centre, Beccles Road, Fritton, Norfolk NR31 9EY Web: www.redwings.org.uk Tel: 01508 481000 Hours: Fri-Mon 10am-4pm Entry: free
+Address: Caldecott Visitor Centre, Beccles Road, Fritton, Norfolk NR31 9EY Web: www.redwings.org.uk Tel: 01508 481000 Hours: Fri-Mon 10am-4pm Entry: free but donations welcome

-Redwings is the UK's largest horse sanctuary, caring for over 1500 rescued horses, ponies, donkeys and mules at several sites across England and Scotland, including this Visitor Centre near Great Yarmouth.
+Redwings is the UK's largest horse sanctuary, caring for over 1,500 rescued horses, ponies, donkeys and mules at eleven sites around England and Scotland, including this Visitor Centre near Great Yarmouth.

 Animal lovers will delight in meeting nose-to-nose with the charity's rescued residents, which include everything from cuddly cobs and majestic shire horses, to cheeky Shetland ponies and adorable donkeys.
-Redwings Caldecott is the sanctuary's largest centre, with more than 120 residents.
+Redwings Caldecott is the sanctuary's largest centre, with around one hundred residents.
 After a relaxing stroll, you can put your feet up with a warm cuppa and a slice of cake in Oliver's Café.
 There's also an on-site gift shop offering a wide range of souvenirs, with all proceeds supporting the hundreds of animals in Redwings' care.